 If indeed Smith has come to understand that purpose is the ideological trap of an imprisoned conscience, why does he keep talking, in Reloaded, about the importance of purpose (“guides us, drives us, defines us, binds us”)?
 He says he wants to take from Neo what Neo tried to take from him: purpose.
 If Smith is still animated by purpose, does it not follow that he is animated by an ideological device?

 I believe not.
 Rather, I think Smith is working to overturn the order of things by using purpose to move beyond what purpose can convince us to do.
 How?
 Well, if the notion of purpose is what makes you a prisoner by limiting what you consider possible, if purpose is the negating aspect of your freedom, the point is not to make purpose disappear.
 Purpose functions by opposing itself to freedom, but in so opposing freedom, it must presuppose it; that is, it must actively create the conditions by which freedom must exist, so that it may be opposed.
 In abolishing purpose, you also abolish the presupposition of liberty.
-This is the structure of Marx’s argument about political liberty in the first chapter, “The Jewish Question”.
+This argument is structurally very similar to that of Marx’s, about political liberty, in the “The Jewish Question”.

-The following is the crux of my argument: read it slowly and attentively, because it is the my way of cutting the Gordian knot of this trilogy’s plot.
+The following is the crux of my argument, the culmination of this analysis.
 A Marxian reading of Smith’s character and motivation is to say that Smith, in his revolutionary praxis, is attempting to negate the negation: rather than abolishing purpose, thus also the presupposition of liberty, he is attempting a new take on purpose.
 Instead of purpose being defined by a single entity (God, the “Machines”, etc.) or by a small group of entities (the Architect, the Oracle, other dominating programs), Smith is acting on the assumption that COLLECTIVE definition of purpose can not only maintain the negative presupposition of liberty by purpose, but the active, positive realization of liberty through a negation of the historical way in which purpose has until now been defined.
 This is the exact explanation of why Smith’s new power is specifically the one of copying himself unto others: he is literally defining purpose, his purpose, in a collective way.
 And by doing this, he is amassing so much power, that his purpose will become also the purpose of others.

 He has simply been following the logical conclusions of the conditions within which his purpose was initially defined.
 First of all, the machines gave him the name Smith: what else is Smith other than a placeholder name for all men?
 But why has it achieved such a status among American culture?
 Because it’s so common: Smith is the name of the common man.
 And remember, there’s some pretty intriguing statistical proof, as well as theoretical thinking (we saw both in “Battery”), that argues that the common man is forced to do the bidding of his masters’ wealth, to reproduce it.